Which? brand refresh

 The new logo with extendable line

-We are creating a warmer, more approachable and relatable design language – with a new colour palette, image and illustration style that reinforces clarity and impartiality.
+We created a warmer, more approachable and relatable design language – with a new colour palette, image and illustration style that reinforces clarity and impartiality.

 The below video shows how we are beginning to inject playful movement into the brand.
 The aim is that this will manifest itself across all our digital channels, including sensible use across our app and websites to build a warmer brand experience.